 - Applies to its entire operations, including facilities and in-house purchasing;

-- Restrictions on chemicals applies to all locations where products are sold (whether or not the company has locations outside the U.S.);
+- Restrictions on chemicals apply to all locations where products are sold (whether or not the company has locations outside the U.S.);

-- For at least one major product category, includes a Beyond Restricted Substance List for chemicals of high concern (i.e. CHCs not yet subject to government restriction); and
+- For at least one major product category, includes a beyond restricted substance list (BRSL) for chemicals of high concern (i.e. CHCs not yet subject to government restriction); and

-- For at least one major product category, includes a Manufacturing Restricted Substance List (i.e. CHCs used to manufacture products but not present in the final product).
+- For at least one major product category, includes a manufacturing restricted substance list (MRSL) (i.e. CHCs used to manufacture products but not present in the final product).

 Oversight: Established management responsibilities and incentives

-The retailer engages its employees, managers and/or directors in implementing its chemicals policy for product safety (beyond regulatory compliance) through all 3 of the following activities:
+The retailer engages its employees and managers in implementing its safer chemicals policy (beyond regulatory compliance) through both of the following practices:

-- Assigned a member of senior management with responsibility for chemicals policy;
+- Assigned a member of senior management with responsibility for safer chemicals policy and

-- Established financial incentives for senior management related to chemicals policies.
+- Established financial incentives for senior management related to safer chemicals policies.

 Accountability: Ensures supply chain accountability

-The retailer engages in 4 out of 4 practices to assess and ensure supplier conformance with retailer chemicals policies or RSLs):
+The retailer engages in all of the four following practices to assess and ensure supplier conformance with retailer safer chemicals policy or RSLs:

-- Trains suppliers in chemicals policy and/or reporting requirements;
+- Trains suppliers in safer chemicals policy and/or reporting requirements;

-- Requires suppliers to testing in 3rd third party approved laboratories and provide results to assure conformance with chemicals policy; and
+- Requires supplier(s) to conduct testing in third-party laboratories and provide results to assure conformance with safer chemicals policy; and

-- Retailer routinely tests parts, materials, or ingredients provided by suppliers to assure conformance with chemicals policy.
+- Routinely tests parts, materials, or ingredients provided by suppliers to assure conformance with safer chemicals policy.

 Disclosure: Requires suppliers to report use of chemicals in products to retailer